TracyLuu/template/test_061220/description.md

+# Updated 061220
-# Uploaded onto AmeriCommerce and are now rearranging elements using grid system
+Uploaded onto AmeriCommerce and are now rearranging elements using grid system